peter88213/aeon2yw/docs/usage.md

 - Optionally, events are created or updated from "Notes" scenes (not assigned to the *Narrative* arc)(**).
 - Entity types "Arc", "Character", "Location", and "Item" are created, if missing.
 - A "Narrative" arc is created, if missing.
+- A "Storyline" arc role is created, if missing.
-- New characters, locations, and items are added, if assigned to scenes.
+- New arcs, characters, locations, and items are added, if assigned to scenes.
-- Character, location, and item relationships are updated, if the entity names match.
+- Arc, character, location, and item relationships are updated, if the entity names match.

 (*) Applies to the default configuration, but can be customized.
 (**) To be set in the configuration file.